Augmented Reality in Fashion and Beauty Business

 At the current stage, still not very advanced, the most innovative businesses which adhere to this trend have devices equipped with the software necessary to offer customers all these new functionalities without having to download or learn to use any application.
 The devices are located at the point of sale itself, available to all customers wishing to learn about this virtual experience.

 As Technology evolves and gives users increasingly precise renderings of the appearance of digital objects in physical spaces, it is to be expected that more brands and industries will embrace augmented reality.
 Whether it’s fashion, accessories, footwear, home decor, or more, AR has the potential to completely transform and rethink the customer experience.
 These innovations will help businesses connect better with consumers and allow shoppers to make more informed and accurate purchasing decisions, reducing shopping anxiety.

 What is perhaps even more appealing to brands and online merchants, beyond the conversion opportunity, is AR’s ability to reduce the big drawback of merchandise returns.
-The promise of AR is that it provides consumers with a technological means to accurately and confidently confirm their size, figure, and shape of a product, whether it’s a new pair of sneakers or a sofa that will integrate the living room.
+The promise of AR is that it provides consumers with a technological means to accurately and confidently confirm the size, figure, and shape of a product, whether it’s a new pair of sneakers or a sofa that will integrate the living room.
 Lower return rates, especially for heavy or bulky items and custom-made products that cannot be easily resold, will be the panacea for increasing margins and profitability online.

 Have you considered investing in AR-based apps to take your existing business to the next level?
-With nearly a decade of experience in developing cutting-edge mobile apps and websites, OneClick has helped organizations across USA and Europe to integrate AR successfully.
+With nearly a decade of experience in developing cutting-edge mobile apps and websites, OneClick IT Consultancy has helped organizations across USA and Europe to integrate AR successfully.
 Contact our team of experts for a demo and no-obligation quote for your next app development project.